The Burleigh Primary School

 Just before the War, Hertfordshire had planned to build a number of new schools to cater for the growing population, but these were shelved during the war.
 In peacetime, the problem grew even worse, given the government’s determination to move people out of London into the Home Counties, a move which saw several New Towns created in Hertfordshire.

 More schools were needed very quickly, but there was a shortage of both bricks and bricklayers, so alternative methods were sought.
 The newly formed County Architect’s Department settled on a system called Hills 8’3”, a prefabricated kit using a frame of steel with concrete cladding, and their first project was Burleigh School.

-The school was specifically aimed at replacing the old British School in College Road, which was no longer fit for purpose, and it opened in the summer of 1948 and named after Lord Burleigh*, Elizabeth I’s chief minister, whose home at Theobalds was only about a mile away.
+The school was specifically aimed at replacing the old British School in College Road, which was no longer fit for purpose.
+It opened in the summer of 1948 and was named after Lord Burleigh*, Elizabeth I’s chief minister, whose home at Theobalds was only about a mile away.

 The Building and the Philosophy

 The official description of the school given in the listing is typically dry:

 School.
 1946.
 Hertfordshire County Council.
 Horizontal precast concrete panels; mono-pitched roof to deep eaves.
 Central hall with kitchens towards road, classroom block to south and 3 infants classrooms in staggered arrangement linked by corridors to the north, the latter comprising the earliest part of the school.
 Infants classrooms glazed away from road; each of 3 bays; wall to wall vertical windows to each bay; wall to wall glazing, divided horizontally by transom.
 Entrance to each of former infants classrooms to south side, beneath concrete canopies.